 If none of the above categories apply, family members are subject to the same family migration rules that apply to British citizens and people with Indefinite Leave to Remain, contained within Appendix FM of the Immigration Rules.
 Under these rules, the conditions are much more onerous.
 For example, the family member may need to satisfy income thresholds, and large fees will apply.
+These are oftensignificant barriers for families of refugees.the conditions are much more onerous.
+For example, the family member may need to satisfy income thresholds, and large fees will apply.
 These are often significant barriers for families of refugees.